 What's in it for high school students?

-- Access to TCC facilities--Free access to college facilities including the TCC Fitness Centers, Library, and computer labs.
+- Access to TCC facilities-- Free access to college facilities at every TCC Campus including the TCC Fitness Centers, Library, and computer labs.

 What's required of students?